 Research is showing that music therapy can improve health outcomes in a wide variety of populations, from premature infants and children with autism, ADHD or developmental and learning disabilities, to people with emotional trauma, substance abuse problems, brain injuries, physical disabilities, acute and chronic pain, depression, Parkinson’s disease, and more.

 Science has recorded measurable changes in the brain following music therapy.
 Music therapy can involve working with a trained professional or completing a self-paced online program.
 You can also achieve benefits on your own by introducing children to music.

 About a decade ago, I included music therapy from Advanced Brain Technologies as an integral part of the rehabilitation tools I used to heal from a serious brain injury.
 I still enjoy listening to their music today to relax and facilitate my meditation practice.
 Companies like Advanced Brain Technologies allow anybody to use music easily to improve their brain and life.

-Advanced Brain Technology’s The Listening Program is a sound based program using the science of music to better your brain.
-The Listening Program trains your brain to improve how you perceive, process and respond to all of the sensory information your brain is bombarded with every day.
+Advanced Brain Technology’s The Listening Program is a sound-based program using the science of music to better your brain.
+The Listening Program changes and trains your brain to improve how you perceive, process, and respond to all of the sensory information your brain is bombarded with every day.